jsenaribeiro/jsenaribeiro.github.io/readme/review/storer.md

 ## Stateful objects

 Stateful proxy object (SRO) brings a new hookless concept for state handling with functional components using javascript Proxy object for a more leaner, friendly and intuitive OOP stateful components.
+SRO uses **delayed render** algorithm that enables a performatic approach batching successives changes in a single render call in each 0.1 second range.

 ## Local stateful props